ErnestThornhill/the-machine-1/README.md

 Welcome to The Machine Project
 ===================
 #FORKED VERSION OF THE MACHINE PROJECT SINCE PRODUCTION HAS ENDED.
 THIS WAS CREATED IN CASE THAT THE ORIGINAL WAS LOST.
+ORIGINAL REPO [HERE](https://github.com/the-machine-project/the-machine)

 [![Join the chat at https://gitter.im/the-machine-project/the-machine](https://badges.gitter.im/the-machine-project/the-machine.svg)](https://gitter.im/the-machine-project/the-machine?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 ***Welcome to the machine...***